hotwax/bopis/README.md

 If you can't handle some parts of the issue then please ask for help in the comment.
 If you have any problems during the implementation of some complex issue, feel free to implement just a part of it.

-# UI / UX Resources
-You may find some useful resources for improving the UI / UX of the app <a href="https://www.figma.com/community/file/885791511781717756" target="_blank">here</a>.

 ## Report a bug or request a feature

 Always define the type of issue: